Harrisburg University of Science and Technology at a Glance

 - Duane F. Maun, CPA, Vice President for Finance

-- The University's total student enrollment for undergraduate and graduate degree seeking students is 354.
+- The University's total student enrollment for undergraduate and graduate degree seeking students is more than 1,800 as of July 1, 2015.
 Additionally, each year several hundred individuals attend the University for training, professional and continuing education, certificate or dual enrollment programs.

 - 98 percent of HU students receive some form of institutional financial aid

-- Bachelor of Science (B.S.) degrees awarded in Analytics, Biotechnology and Biosciences, Computer and Information Sciences, Management and eBusiness, Geospatial Technology, and Integrative Sciences
+- Bachelor of Science (B.S.) degrees awarded in Analytics, Biotechnology and Biosciences, Computer and Information Sciences, Management and eBusiness, Geospatial Technology, Interactive Media, and Integrative Sciences

 - Master of Science (M.S.) degrees awarded in Analytics, Information Systems Engineering and Management, Project Management, and Learning Technologies